grapemarketer/Discretionary-Price-Action-Schema-Template-BTC-v2.0-/README.md

 "auto_detected": true
 ```

+Manual pattern entries can also include `candles_involved` when the relevant candles are non-contiguous.

+### Confluence

+`confluence` links a pattern, primary macro structure, optional confirming micro break, and directional support.

+Use this section when a candlestick pattern, level reaction, trend change, or micro-level break strengthens the read of a structural event.

 ### Event Outcome Labels

-`event_outcome_labels` is the main bridge between manual labeling and automated raw outcome measurement.
+`event_outcome_labels` is the bridge between manual structure labeling and automated raw outcome measurement.

 Each event can define: